Softorage/undervolt-go/README.md

 ## Configuration

-**Undervolt Go** does not use a configuration file.
-All settings are applied via command-line arguments.
+You can save configuration using the `profile save [ac/battery] --flags` command.
+Saved profiles are automatically applied based on AC or battery power.

 To maintain settings across reboots, you can either consider creating a startup script that runs your preferred `undervolt-go` command, or add the preferred `undervolt-go` command in `.profile` file.
 You may need to edit the `sudoers` file to allow running `undervolt-go` as sudo without requiring password.

 To edit `sudoers` file,
 1. Type in terminal `sudo visudo`.